drush-ops/drush/docs/dependency-injection.md

 Autowire
 ------------------
 :octicons-tag-24: 13
-Command files may inject Drush and Drupal services by adding the [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php) to the class.
+Command files may inject Drush and Drupal services by adding the [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php) to the class (example: [PmCommands](https://github.com/drush-ops/drush/blob/13.x/src/Commands/pm/PmCommands.php)).
 This enables your [Constructor parameter type hints determine the the injected service](https://www.drupal.org/node/3396179).
-When a type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property (with _service:_ named argument) directs AutoWireTrait to the right service.
+When a type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property (with _service:_ named argument) directs AutoWireTrait to the right service (example: [LoginCommands](https://github.com/drush-ops/drush/blob/13.x/src/Commands/core/LoginCommands.php)).
 This Attribute is currently _required_ when injecting Drush services (not required for Drupal services).

 If your command is not found by Drush, add the `-vvv` option for debug info about any service instantiation errors.
 If Autowire is still insufficient, a commandfile may implement its own `create()` method (see below).